jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 weights a few times.

 Successful powerlifters like Ronny subscribe to the idea of heavier weights, fewer lifts.
+What I'm here to argue is that we should be approaching our customer-facing jobs like a Mr. Olympia-style power lifter.

+It's time to start lifting the Heavy Ass Weights of Support.

 ## Lifting the Heavy Ass Weights of Support

-How many people here send a lot of email?
+So quick survey - how many people here send a lot of email?
 (HANDS OR CLAPS)

-So we pretty much all do.
-The average support response we send is probably pretty easy, something we've sent hundreds of times.
+Ok, we pretty much all do.
+And the average support response we send is probably pretty easy, something we've sent dozens or even hundreds of times.

 Support emails you can write in your sleep is like Ronny curling a 20 pound dumbbell - it's a light weight!

 Again and again, you're lifting these light weights, and you gotta lift them all day in order to get the value.
-That is a light weight, heavy repetition approach.
+That is a light weight, heavy rep approach.
 It's exhausting, it uses up all your time, and it's not terribly helpful to our customers, either.

-It’s time to start viewing your job more like Ronny.
-It's time to start lifting the Heavy Ass Weights of Support.

-Heavy weight support is an approach - it is systematically looking at the those support conversations we have again and again - those rough spots in our customer's experience - and creating useful resources to help educate our customers and get them going again.
+Heavy weight support means systematically looking at the those support conversations we have again and again - those rough spots in our customer's experience - and creating useful resources to help educate our customers and get them going.

+Just to be clear, Heavy weight support is not purely self-service, however.
+We still send lots of emails and we even have phone support!
+Those higher-touch routes are just not the first option for a stuck customer.

 ## Heavy Weight Examples

+So now I hope you're familiar with the approach, and you might be asking what heavy weight resources are.

-Heavy weight resources are nothing new - they are things like documentation, in-app help, webinars, and screencasts.
+They are nothing new - they are things like documentation, in-app help, webinars, and screencasts.

-You know these things can help your customers - the challenge is prioritizing them, and doing them well.
-Too often we decide to just keep answering frequently asked questions, or just keep providing 1-on-1 demos.
+Resources that you know can help your customers - the challenge is prioritizing them, and doing them well.
+Too often we decide to just do the light weight work, answering frequently asked questions, or just keep providing 1-on-1 demos.

-My job is to convince you these deserve your time up front, because doing them well pays huge dividends over time for you and your customers.
+My job is to convince you to allocate more of your time for Heavy Weight resources, because doing them well pays huge dividends over time for you and your customers.

 ## Heavy Ass Weight Key benefits